PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 explore this dataset a little further.

-Besides samples, the dataset offers a number of attributes that enhance the data with information that is present in the NIfTI image header for the file.
+Besides samples, the dataset offers a number of attributes that enhance the data with information that is present in the NIfTI image file header.
 Each sample has information about its volume index in the time series and the actual acquisition time (relative to the beginning of the file).
 Moreover, the original voxel index (sometimes referred to as ``ijk``) for each feature is